 The good news: You don’t have to be inactive during your recovery.
 In fact, inactivity can actually slow tendinosis recovery.
 Following the right treatment plan can encourage your tendon to reconstruct itself with healthy, normal tissue.

 “You’ll want to scale back your usual routine or pursue alternative activities,” says Chung.
 “If you’re a runner, for example, you might hop on the exercise bike or do some water running instead.
 But total abstinence is probably not a great idea because you’re likely to fall behind on your overall fitness goals.”
 And that, the experts note, can make it tougher for you to come back from your injury.
-(For more ideas about moderating activity, see “Joint Effort”.)
+(For more ideas about moderating activity, see “How to Exercise With Knee and Hip Pain.”)

 Often, effective treatment plans include eccentric exercises, which focus on the “negative” component of a movement.
 And for good reason: A 2004 study conducted by the University of Umea in Sweden indicated that eccentric exercises speed collagen rebuilding.

 Khan recommends eccentric exercises such as heel drops for Achilles’ tendinosis, mini-squats for jumper’s knee and wrist drops for tennis elbow.
-(For more on eccentrics, see “Put the Weight Down!”.)
+(For more on eccentrics, see “What Is Eccentric Training?”)

 While researchers can’t definitively explain how eccentrics heal, the theory, explains Khan, is that our bodies send something called “neovessels” to the site of the injury, which impede the healing process and stimulate nerve endings, causing us to feel pain.
 Eccentric training effectively kills off those neovessels, thus promoting healing and reducing pain.